 Erie Community Credit Union was one of two CUs in the market of Erie, Pennsylvania with Erie in their name.
 Competing head-to-head with another credit union in one finite geographic area is challenging enough, but made infinitely more difficult when both have the same location in their names, leading to a lack of brand ownability and market confusion.
 Consequently, the CU needed a new name that was unique to them and didn’t limit any future expansion outside of Erie.
 With Tendto, the end result is a distinctive name that demonstrates how the credit union tends to see – and do – things differently.

-In our next Perspective on name rebrands, we will address two other instances when FIs should consider change: inherently audience-limiting names, like those with Special Employee Group (SEG) links, and brand names that are not ownable, like those FIs with words like community, citizens and trust in their names.
+In our next Perspective on name rebrands, we will address other instances when FIs should consider change, like credit unions with inherently audience-limiting names because of their Special Employee Group (SEG) or local roots.
 For more about naming practices within rebrands or to speak to one of our branding experts, email us at email@example.com or call (678) 412-6903.

 Adrenaline is an experience design agency that creates and implements end-to-end branded experiences through creative and environmental design.
 We enhance our clients’ customer experiences across digital and physical channels, from their branding and advertising to design and technology in their spaces.
 After transforming an organization’s brand, Adrenaline extends it across all touchpoints — from employees to the market to in-store environments.
 And, we focus on serving industries that sell human experiences including financial, healthcare, sports and entertainment.